jenn-qiao/stock-insights-assistant/README.md

 I used ChatGPT and Claude throughout the project as development assistants.

-ChatGPT was most helpful for discussing architecture decisions, Docker setup, CI/CD, testing approaches, and general software engineering questions.
+ChatGPT was most helpful for high-level decisions, theoretical questions, and exploring ideas — such as architecture discussions, testing approaches, and general software engineering concepts.
-Claude was most helpful when iterating on implementation details, debugging issues, refining prompts, and reviewing code structure.
+Claude was most helpful for hands-on coding and debugging — iterating on implementation details, fixing issues, refining prompts, and reviewing code structure.

 Both tools helped speed up development and explore alternative approaches, but all code, design decisions, testing, and final implementation choices were reviewed and validated by me.